Learn to row or cox!

 • Rowing is the biggest sport in Cambridge with 70% of students rowing at some time during their degree

-• Everyone can learn to row at College from scratch and many do
+• Everyone can learn to row at College from scratch and nearly everyone does

 • Rowing can be done as a team (in eights, fours or pairs) or as an individual